Estimated reading time: 4 minutes

 Economic instability, the coronavirus pandemic, and extreme weather events disrupt small businesses throughout the United States.
 As a result, companies in professional services industries such as real estate, technology, accounting, legal, and finance have moved to a remote setup and kept their revenues flowing.
 Still, those in other industries have struggled to remain open and stay afloat.
 These include businesses in the food services, retail, hospitality, and personal services industries.
-While that may seem grim, countless entrepreneurs, including those who run niche businesses, are doing their best to navigate these difficult times and adapt at a moment’s notice.
+While that may seem grim, countless entrepreneurs, including those who run niche businesses, are trying to navigate these difficult times and adapt at a moment’s notice.

 These efforts are helping Main Street bounce back, albeit at a prolonged rate.
 Businesses are resuming normal or phased operations while following safety guidelines, consumers are spending money, and the stock market is making gains.
 In addition, some companies are busier than ever during these uncertain times.
 This Balboa Capital blog post discusses four niche businesses that are thriving.

 Music is important.
 It makes us feel happy, brings people together, and provides the soundtrack to our lives.
-Long before compact discs, digital downloads, and streaming music platforms, vinyl records were the choice of casual and serious music fans alike.
+But, long before compact discs, digital downloads, and streaming music platforms, vinyl records were the choice of casual and serious music fans.
 These circular disks are made of polyvinyl chloride from original master recordings, producing the purest version of songs.

 The fantastic sound quality, exciting album artwork, and nostalgic nature of vinyl records have pushed the sales needle, pun intended.
 According to Variety®, 21.8 million records were sold last year¹.
-This has helped the 1,000+ independent record stores in the United States bolster their sales and profits.
+This has helped independent record stores in the United States bolster their sales and profits.
 In addition, many record stores cater to music fans who cannot visit their brick-and-mortar locations by selling records on their websites.
 Record stores are first on our list of niche businesses for these reasons.

 Hobby and toy stores.